SuperConfuserUser/superconfuseruser.github.io/_posts/2018-11-07-semantic_css_frameworks_with_sass.markdown

 }
 ```

 ### Conclusion
-You should be able to use this technique with any class-based framework.
+You should be able to use this technique with any class-based CSS framework.
 Most of the other popular CSS preprocessors have the same features, so any of those should be fine too.

 This mehod was shown with a very simple example but can be very useful throughout the entire app.
+Styling can be very DRY and is separated from the content.